 The Tank Substrate

-You have to be extra cautious about adding gravel into your Kamfa Flowerhorn aquarium.
+You have to be extra cautious about adding gravel to your Kamfa Flowerhorn aquarium.
 The fish can consume the gravel by mistake while digging for residual food which can be lethal.

-The solution is to add a sandy substrate or bigger pieces of tiles and porcelain pieces.
-You can even go for a bare bottom tank.
-But we recommend some sort of substrate than a bare bottom.
-Because the bare bottom doesn’t provide any habitat for the beneficial bacteria to colonize.
+The solution is to add a sandy substrate or bigger pieces of tile and porcelain.
+You can even go for a bare-bottom tank.
+But we recommend some sort of substrate other than a bare bottom because the bare bottom doesn’t provide any habitat for the beneficial bacteria to colonize.